ryanmahan/ryanmahan.github.io/content/blog/apiUx.md

 | Facebook (pages) | `POST /{feedID}/feed`                                 |
 | Instagram        | `POST /{userID}/media` then `POST /{userID}/media_publish` |

 Knowing these, what do you think the endpoint is for posting a status update on Mastodon is?
 Our previous experience says it should be a `POST`, have something to do with a `status`.
 In fact, it's `POST /api/v1/statuses`.
 See how easy that was!
 Consistency allows us to make easy guesses at what things *should* be, and discover the exacts of it faster.
+This *inter*-api consistency allows the user to leverage previous experience and become familiar with our API before ever using it.

-Consistency matters intra-api as well.
-Since this is more within reach of inter-api consistency, users will expect this more.
+Another form of consistency is intra-api.
+Having consistency within your own endpoints allows for users to have one learning curve for your whole API, rather than having to learn each individual endpoint.
 Usually you'll see people describe endpoints in a similar manner of `VERB /some-baseroute/resource`.
-Following this pattern lets you take advantage of inter-api consistency and forms a good rule of thumb for a team to follow.
+Not only will this let users learn endpoints before even using them, they may be able to deduct what a route does before ever using it.

-Here's an example of a public API I've had to use before:
+Here's an example of a public API I've had to use before that is internally consistent, but externally inconsistent.

 | Effect | Endpoint |
 |--------|----------|